The Franck Provost difference

 Eight years after launching in Australia with a salon in Sydney, French hairdressing brand Franck Provost has 15 outlets in the city - the biggest representation of the brand in a single city outside Paris - and another nine around the country.

 The man himself hit the town in spring 2016, bringing with him a small entourage and plenty of relaxed French style.

 “I really like the vibe here.
-For we French, it’s like a dream country,” he says through Australian master franchisor Jean-Philippe Carre, acting as translator.
+For we French, it’s like a dream country,” he says through Australian master franchisor Jean-Francois Carre, acting as translator.
 “I’ve been here only three days and feel that the people are relaxed and very different from Paris or New York.
 I like the pace.
 I feel I could live here.
 It’s very aligned with the values of the brand.
 It is a good fit.

 “There is still plenty to do because it’s a big country, and we’re very excited.”

 In its eight years, Franck Provost Australia has launched 24 salons.
 “We don’t want to rush.
 We want franchisees who will be true to the brand philosophy,” says Carre.

 “Parisienne glamour” is at the heart of the brand, with a focus on colouring.
 Provost loves that blonde is a popular shade in Australia.